Lanny Davis: Author and commentator

 In 1999, Davis wrote a memoir about his work in the White House titled Truth to Tell: Tell It Early, Tell It All, Tell It Yourself: Notes from My White House Education.
 His most recent book, which appeared in 2006, is titled Scandal: How "Gotcha" Politics Is Destroying America.
 The book received praise from politicians and commentators across party lines, including Senators Evan Bayh and Lindsey Graham.

 Davis has also served as a frequent political commentator on television, radio, and newspapers.

 In 2006, through opinions expressed in The Wall Street Journal (August 8, 2006) and on Fox News, Davis strongly supported longtime friend Joseph Lieberman in his losing bid against Ned Lamont for the Democratic Party nomination for the post of U.S. Senator from Connecticut.
-He then continued to support Lieberman when he ran and won the General Election as an Independent.
+He then continued to support Lieberman when he ran in and won the general election as an Independent.

 In 2008, Davis supported Senator Hillary Clinton in her race for the Democratic nomination for President of the United States, and has appeared on Fox News, CNN, and MSNBC as a surrogate for her.
 After Clinton conceded, Davis went on to support Barack Obama.

 In 2008, Davis questioned the United States' response to the conflict between Russia and Georgia and advised present and future U.S. leaders to consider the point of view of the Russian leaders before unilaterally supporting the government of Georgia in the conflict.